 More recently in my specialist roles working with Black, Indigenous, and People of Color (BIPOC), I helped students and professionals navigate the “isms” and oppression that often comes with moving through primarily white institutions and spaces.
 My work focused on helping clients identify the ways in which their experiences led to self-doubt, self-blame, isolation, and shame, while planting new seeds of self-advocacy, resilience, confidence, and community.
 I also contributed to the training of mental health professionals by facilitating seminars for trainees to reflect on their social identities toward recognizing and addressing identity-related power issues in therapy.

 I truly enjoyed being a part of these communities and my work in these specialist roles.
 I wanted to continue this work while also being able to help folx who are struggling with broader systemic inequities.
 Ultimately, this was the driving force for creating Restorative Counseling & Wellness.
-This endeavor allows me to spend more time doing this fulfilling work and affords me the opportunity to continue empowering individuals toward success as they navigate various power structures in their lives.
+This endeavor allows me to spend my time doing this fulfilling work and affords me the opportunity to continue empowering individuals toward success as they navigate various power structures in their lives.

 A Little About Me